- Why is the FAA implementing this program?

-The FAA has collaborated with the Aircraft Electronics Association (AEA) to distribute rebate checks.
+The FAA is partnering with the Aircraft Electronics Association to distribute the $500 rebate checks.
 After the FAA validates a Rebate Claim and authorizes payment, AEA will mail the rebate check to the Aircraft Owner as listed in the FAA Civil Aircraft Registry.

 How long will the program run?